 This was observed in illiterate Indian women who learned how to read and write for six months.
 An international research team led by the Max Planck Institute (MPI) for Psycholinguistics and the MPI for Human Cognitive and Brain Sciences published the results in Science Advances.
-Below is their press release.

 Reading is such a new ability in human evolutionary history that the existence of a ‘reading area’ could not be specified in our genes.
 A kind of recycling process has to take place in the brain while learning to read: Areas evolved for the recognition of complex objects, such as faces, become engaged in translating letters into language.
 Some regions of our visual system thereby turn into interfaces between the visual and language systems.

-In contrast to previous assumptions, the learning process leads to a reorganisation that extends to deep brain structures in the thalamus and the brainstem.
-The relatively young phenomenon of human writing, therefore, changes brain regions that are very old in evolutionary terms and already core parts of mice and other mammalian brains.
+In contrast to previous assumptions, the learning process leads to a reorganization that extends to deep brain structures in the thalamus and the brainstem.
+Therefore, the relatively young phenomenon of human writing changes brain regions that are very old in evolutionary terms and already core parts of mice and other mammalian brains.

-“We observed that the so-called colliculi superiores, a part of the brainstem, and the pulvinar, located in the thalamus, adapt the timing of their activity patterns to those of the visual cortex”, says Michael Skeide, scientific researcher at the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS) in Leipzig and first author of the study.
+“We observed that the so-called colliculi superiores, a part of the brainstem, and the pulvinar, located in the thalamus, adapt the timing of their activity patterns to those of the visual cortex,” says Michael Skeide, scientific researcher at the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS) in Leipzig and first author of the study.
 “These deep structures in the thalamus and brainstem help our visual cortex to filter important information from the flood of visual input even before we consciously perceive it.”

 Large-scale study with illiterates in India

 At the beginning of the training, the majority of them could not decipher a single written word of their mother tongue Hindi.
 Hindi, one of the official languages of India, is based on Devanagari, a scripture with complex characters describing whole syllables or words rather than single letters.

-It could also be that affected people show different brain activity in the thalamus just because their visual system is less well trained than that of experienced readers.
-This means that these abnormalities can only be considered an innate cause of dyslexia if they show up prior to schooling.
-“That’s why only studies that assess children before they start to learn to read and follow them up for several years can bring clarity about the origins of reading disorders,” Huettig adds.
+It could also be that affected people show different brain activity in the thalamus because their visual system is less well-trained than that of experienced readers.
+This means that these abnormalities can only be considered an innate cause of dyslexia if they show up before schooling.
+“That’s why only studies that assess children before they start to learn to read and follow them up for several years can bring clarity about the origins of reading disorders,” Huettig adds..